Kösem Sultan: Reign of Ibrahim

 Of Kösem's last surviving sons, the mentally unstable Ibrahim, lived in fear of being the next of his brothers to be executed by Murad.
 On his deathbed in 1640, Murad told his mother of his disdain for his brother Ibrahim, saying that it would be better for the dynasty to end rather than continue with an heir who was insane.
-Ibrahim's life was only saved by the intercession of his mother Kösem, who argued that he was 'too mad to be a threat".
+Ibrahim's life was only saved by the intercession of his mother Kösem, who argued that he was 'too mad to be a threat'.
 She thereby saved the Ottoman dynasty from probable annihilation.

 Following Murad's death from cirrhosis at the age of 27, Ibrahim was the sole surviving prince of the dynasty.
 When the Grand Vizier Mustafa Pasha asked him to assume the sultanate, Ibrahim suspected Murad was still alive and plotting to trap him.
 It took the combined persuasion of Kösem and the grand vizier to make him accept the throne.
 For instance, Kösem ordered his brother's corpse to be displayed before him and even threatened Ibrahim with 'strangulation, not inauguration' if he refused to be crowned sultan.

-Sent to Constantinople by the Venetian government on the occasion of Ibrahim's accession, Alvise Contarini presented letters of congratulation addressed to Kösem to Mustafa Pasha for delivery.
+Alvise Contarini, who was sent by the Venetian government to Constantinople on the occasion of Ibrahim's accession, presented letters of congratulation addressed to Kösem to Grand Vizier Mustafa Pasha for delivery.
 However, the grand vizier, Kösem's rival for control of the weak Ibrahim, did not forward the letters, "as if scorning them", reported Contarini who also wrote that the grand vizier "told me that the queen mothers of the Ottomans are slaves of the Grand Signor like all others, not partners or heads of government, like those in Christian countries."